 While it is true that lumbar support for office chairs has come a long way over the decades, delivering better support than the chairs of the past, ergonomic chairs are not one-size-fits-all.

-Chair designers do their best to provide adequate back support for the widest possible range of people, but it is virtually impossible for a single chair style to work for everyone.
-You may need additional back support for your office chair if you’re hoping to create an ergonomic office layout.
+Chair designers do their best to provide adequate lower back support for chairs for the widest possible range of people, but it is virtually impossible for a single chair style to work for everyone.
+You may need additional lower back support for your office chair if you’re hoping to create an ergonomic office layout.
 Fortunately, you have a variety of options available to you.

 Have you often asked yourself these questions?